 The elevator mechanic must fill out a log and note any observations, problems, and recommendations.
 Having routine maintenance will help with preventative maintenance, and be able to spot anything that might need a repair prior to it becoming a costly repair.

 When working with Rise Above Elevators you will be able to set up a schedule for your home elevator with one of our Home Elevator Maintenance programs.
-Rise Above Elevators is dedicated to ensure the safety and longevity of your elevator.
+Having been in business for 30 years, they are not only a company that installs elevators but also maintains and is an elevator repair company.
 Contact us today to schedule an appointment for your home elevator needs.